At night, streets in Granada take a different character.

 Panaderia’s are common in Central and South America and this is one that has American style doughnuts and fresh ground Nicaraguan coffee early before it gets hot.
 You can drink your cup inside at a small table or outside in a small courtyard and watch the street wake up.

 This morning they are doing a brisk business making and selling cakes for birthdays and weddings..
 At the counter, you can buy fresh bread, cookies, pastries, slices of carrot cake, and chocolate concoctions for your sweet tooth.
-They have ham and cheese and sub sandwiches for a modest price and I make a mental note, feeling like I am back in Uruguay looking inside Eduardo’s back seat at the Punta Del Este construction site.
+They have ham and cheese and sub sandwiches for a modest price and I feel like I am back in Uruguay looking inside Eduardo’s back seat a his sub sandwiches in front of the Punta Del Este construction site.

-Seating myself at a small table in a corner I watch eyes light up as kids see their birthday cakes for the first time and ex pats come in for their breakfast on the way to the market for fresh vegetables and fish and get news back home off their cell phones.
+Seating myself at a small table in a corner I watch eyes light up as kids see their birthday cakes for the first time and ex pats come in for their breakfast on the way to the market for fresh vegetables and fish and get news about the U.S.and Europe off their cell phones.

-Once you find your best places in a new town, it starts to feel more like home.
+Once you find your best places in a new town, you start to feel more lat home.

 Bakers in the back kitchen, knead dough, squeeze icing out of tubes to decorate elaborate wedding cakes, chatter about their boyfriends and girlfriends, Grandma, and Presidente Ortega.